Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 <img src="../docs/readme_images/planning6.png"><br>
 _NCSE response._

-Given the potential benefits of the project I couldn’t understand why the NCSE were so reluctant to offer any advice or even constructive criticism of the app so I called the only person from the NCSE who actually replied to my many attempted communications, Caroline McKeown to ask for clarification on this issue.
+Given the potential benefits of the project, I couldn’t understand why the NCSE were so reluctant to offer any advice or even constructive criticism of the app so I attempted to call the only person from the NCSE who actually replied to my many attempted communications, Caroline McKeown to ask for clarification on this issue.

-During a productive phone call, Caroline informed me that the NCSE could not commit to or be seen to endorse any project involving Special Education without a robust conference involving any and all stakeholders in such a property including The HSE (Health Service Executive), The Department of Education and others.
+During a productive phone call, I was informed that the NCSE could not commit to or be seen to endorse any project involving SEN pupils without conferring with any and all stakeholders in such a property including The HSE (Health Service Executive), The Department of Education and Skills and others.

-Whilst this refusal might have at first been disheartening, I am extremely grateful to Caroline for taking the time to inform me about the relationships between governing bodies and how legally complex they can be.
+Whilst this refusal might have at first been disheartening, I am extremely grateful to the NCSE for having someone take the time to inform me about the relationships between governing bodies and how legally complex they can be.
 It also raised a pertinent question about software currently used within Irish schools.
-Caroline suggested that with the exception of 'Esinet' administration software, most educational and communication software is implemented at the discretion of each School.
+It was also suggested that with the exception of 'Esinet' administration software, educational and communication software is implemented at the discretion of each school.

 </details>